 Quality Development in Higher Education is needed due to growing thirst for knowledge, giving importance to knowledge and sharing knowledge ion global aspects.
-As Teacher Education is a part of Higher Education and related to prepare quality teachers for the welfare of the students, importance must be given in this regard.
+As the welfare of the students, importance must be given in this regard.
 A quality teacher can produce a quality student and a quality student can change the epitome of the nation qualitatively.
 The purpose is to provide prosperity, welfare, security of people and prepare human beings capable, competent and wise to meet the challenges of life.
-Due to creation of work force, good quality of Teacher Education is must because Teacher Education becomes a tradable commodity like Higher Education so quality cannot be avoided as per GATS (General Agreement of Trade Service).
-Therefore, it is imperative to focus on the quality of Teacher Education.
+Due to creation of work force, good quality of Teacher Education is must because Teacher Education becomes a tradable commodity like Higher Education so quality cannot be avoided as per GATS